Chiefs' Patrick Mahomes Stares Down Tom Brady, Shows Why He's the NFL's Future

 "A magician never reveals his tricks," he said, laughing.
 "I'll just leave it at that."

-After the game, Brady sprinted across the field, running towards Mahomes, and congratulated him.
+After the game, Brady sprinted across the field toward Mahomes and congratulated him.
 You could see it.
 Brady knew.
 He knew.

 He knew he just saw the future.